-A European vacation is one of the top most requested international trips for people all over the world.
-Renowned for its incredible depth of beauty, culture, history, cuisine and religious relics it is no wonder that millions of people make their own “pilgrimage” to many of the famous European countries and cities each year.
-However while any trip to Europe is sure to be magical in the know travelers and those accustomed to a higher level of access and service take their trip to the next level.
+A European vacation is one of the topmost requested international trips for people all over the world.
+Renowned for its incredible depth of beauty, culture, history, cuisine, and religious relics, it is no wonder that millions of people make their own “pilgrimage” to many of the famous European countries and cities each year.
+However, while any trip to Europe is sure to be magical in the know travelers and those accustomed to a higher level of access and service, take their trip to the next level.

 Find out the top 5 exclusive experiences that you can have on your next European adventure.

-For an unforgettable experience take a hot air balloon ride and then stop for a picnic in one of the beautiful villages and towns which make up the so-called Rota dos Castelos (Castle Route).
-Nisa, Castelo de Vide, Marvão, Portalegre and Alter do Chão are all charming, authentic and beautifully preserve the history of the people who have inhabited them over the centuries.
+For an unforgettable experience, take a hot air balloon ride and then stop for a picnic in one of the beautiful villages and towns which make up the so-called Rota dos Castelos (Castle Route).
+Nisa, Castelo de Vide, Marvão, Portalegre, and Alter do Chão are all charming, authentic, and beautifully preserve the history of the people who have inhabited them over the centuries.

 4. Tuscany Truffle hunting:

-While there are six types of Truffles the Tartufo Bianco and the Tartufo Negro are the most desirable.
+While there are six types of Truffles, the Tartufo Bianco and the Tartufo Negro are the most desirable.

 3. Private visit to Michelangelo’s “Secret Archive” with historian:

 Art lovers and those with a keen interest in the life and works of one of the world’s most renowned artists will love the experience of being afforded a rare and exclusive view of one the most secreted places in Italy.
-In 1530, nearly two decades after completing the infamous Sistine Chapel Michelangelo fell out of favor with the church and his patron family and holed up in a tiny secret room under the Medici Chapel of the Basilica di San Lorenzo to escape their wrath.
+In 1530, nearly two decades after completing the infamous Sistine Chapel, Michelangelo fell out of favor with the church and his patron family and holed up in a tiny secret room under the Medici Chapel of the Basilica di San Lorenzo to escape their wrath.
 The artist had been working on the lavish tomb of the family to whom he owed his career when political turmoil forced him into hiding.
-Equipped with little more than charcoal he covered the bare walls with drawings of himself, Christ, his many infamous works and other sketches.
+Equipped with little more than charcoal, he covered the bare walls with drawings of himself, Christ, his many infamous works, and other sketches.

-But while the masses crowd and wait a few lucky visitors are privy to a very different experiences, allowed to enter through a reserved entry and granted behind the scenes access to the most restricted areas of the Vatican.
-These visitors can view hidden areas like the Bramante Staircase (Scala del Bramante), the Room of Gold (Sala degli Ori), an opulent place holding a dazzling collection of papal gold jewelry and precious Etruscan jewels, the little known Niccoline Chapel (Cappella Niccolina) which is just as beautiful as the Sistine Chapel and is adorned with gold brought back from Christopher Columbus’ travels and other rooms which general tourists may not even know exist.
+But while the masses crowd and wait a few lucky visitors are privy to very different experiences, allowed to enter through a reserved entry and granted behind the scenes access to the most restricted areas of the Vatican.
+These visitors can view hidden areas like the Bramante Staircase (Scala del Bramante), the Room of Gold (Sala degli Ori), a wealthy place holding a dazzling collection of papal gold jewelry and precious Etruscan jewels, the little known Niccoline Chapel (Cappella Niccolina) which is just as beautiful as the Sistine Chapel and is adorned with gold brought back from Christopher Columbus’ travels and other rooms which general tourists may not even know to exist.

-Of course as no visit to the Vatican would be complete without setting sights on it’s star attraction the visit ends on a high note with private access to the Sistine Chapel for your group alone.
+Of course, as no visit to the Vatican would be complete without setting sights on its star attraction, the visit ends on a high note with private access to the Sistine Chapel for your group alone.